braz96/skin.mimic/readme.md

 - Redesigned video bookmarks window.
 - Replaced premade color themes with color customizer in skin settings.
 - Added a sidebar menu for the Settings section.
+- Replaced similar artists with artist bio in music viz options.

 ***
 **2.0.0**